 Why PS Science?

-P.S.
-Science, an educational non-profit entity, was launched in 2006 in response to a chronic deficit in public school education—the lack of meaningful early elementary school science education.
-Originally a project of the Crossroads Community Outreach Foundation, PS Science was inspired by the magic and wonder that master science teacher, Dr. Selma Sleven, brought to the lives of countless Crossroads elementary students.
-PS Science was created to bring that same magic and wonder to children in low socio-economic communities across Los Angeles.
+PS Science was launched in 2006 as a project of the Crossroads Community Outreach Foundation, an initiative of Crossroads School in Santa Monica, in response to a chronic deficit in public school education —the lack of meaningful early elementary school science education.
+Inspired by the magic and wonder that master science teacher Dr. Selma Sleven brought to the lives of countless Crossroads elementary students, PS Science was created to bring that same powerful and inspiring experience to children in underserved communities across Los Angeles.
+Crossroads School provided critical financial support and resources until 2018, when PS Science grew large enough to become its own separate nonprofit organization.

-At the time, the most recent analysis of science exam scores ranked California's students at the bottom, along with Arizona, Mississippi and Hawaii.
-Results from PS Science 3rd grade students' 2016-17 end-of-year assessments show them ranking 145% higher in science proficiency than the national average!
+At the time PS Science was conceived, the most recent analysis of science exam scores ranked California's students at the bottom, along with Arizona, Mississippi and Hawaii.
+In June 2019, PS Science 4th grade students performed 99% better than the national average in a standardized science assessment!

-In California, science is not tested until fifth grade, which has resulted in science not being taught nor emphasized in grades one through four.
-P.S.
-Science was designed to support classroom teachers in Title I elementary schools with materials, curriculum and training so they can provide their students with regular and on-going science.
-This consistent exposure and high-level engagement in meaningful science allows disadvantaged students to meet the requirements of testing in fifth grade.
+In California, science is not tested until fifth grade, which has resulted in science not being taught nor emphasized in grades Kindergarten through four.
+PS Science was designed to support classroom teachers in Title I elementary schools with materials, curriculum and training so they can provide their students with regular and on-going science.
+This consistent exposure and high-level engagement in meaningful science allows students to meet the requirements of testing in fifth grade.
 In addition, student attitude toward science in 6th grade is highly correlated to the pursuit of science studies later in life.
-The PS Science program aims to build on young children’s natural curiosity about the world and develop a positive attitude toward science.
+The PS Science program aims to build on young childrens' natural curiosity about the world to develop a positive attitude toward science.
 An overarching emphasis is made on learning science in a fun, engaging and personally relevant way.

 Who Receives the Program?